Home

 Subfamily Dolichoderinae

-This page contains pictures and information about Black Cocktail Ants that we found in the Brisbane area, Queensland, Australia.
+This page contains pictures and information about Black Tyrant Ants that we found in the Brisbane area, Queensland, Australia.

-This ant often be seen attending to various scale-insects and leafhoppers.
+This Black Tyrant Ant often be seen attending to various scale-insects and leafhoppers.
 Those ants get around them for their excretion of 'honey-dew', which contain the excess sugar.

 They are sometimes seen in-group attacking other larger ants and insects